Tim Fedewa

 Timothy Troy Fedewa (pronounced "fee-doo-wuh"; born May 9, 1967) is an American professional racing driver and spotter.
-He works for Team Penske as the spotter for Ryan Blaney's No. 12 Ford Mustang in the NASCAR Cup Series.
+He works for Team Penske as the spotter for Ryan Blaney's No. 12 Ford Mustang Dark Horse in the NASCAR Cup Series.

-As a driver, he previously competed in the NASCAR Busch Series (now Xfinity), NASCAR Craftsman Truck Series, American Speed Association and ARTGO.
+As a driver, Fedewa previously competed in the NASCAR Busch Series (now O'Reilly's), NASCAR Craftsman Truck Series, American Speed Association and ARTGO.
 As a spotter, Fedewa previously worked for Stewart–Haas Racing as a spotter in the Cup Series for their No. 4 car driven by Kevin Harvick and in the Xfinity Series for their No. 98 car driven by Riley Herbst.

 Racing career

 Driving career

 After winning Rookie of the Year award in the ARTGO Challenge Series Fedewa went on to join the American Speed Association.
 Fedewa scored one top five finish.
 A third place at Winchester (Indiana) Speedway, And five top 10s on his way to the ASA's Pat Schauer rookie of the award in 1991.
 During Fedewa's time in the ASA his car owners Ray and Diane Dewitt also owned the RaDIUS team that fielded cars for former ASA standout Ted Musgrave in the NASCAR Winston Cup Series.

 Fedewa drove the No. 55 D-R Racing Enterprises Ford.
 Fedewa's NASCAR career began when he started racing full-time in the NASCAR Busch Series for the 1993 season.
 He would finish second for Rookie of the Year honors, and in the five years that followed, he won three races and finished in the top-ten in points four times; his highest finishes were seventh in both 1995 and 1998.
-He began piloting the No. 36 Chevrolet Monte Carlo in 1999 and would continue to for two-and-a-half years, until he and the team parted ways during the 2001 season.

 Fedewa made one Cup start in 1994 for Ray DeWitt at Dover; he finished 23rd.
 He made a brief return to the series in 2000 in a relief appearance at the Coca-Cola 600, substituting for injured Petty Enterprises driver John Andretti.

+He began piloting the No. 36 Chevrolet Monte Carlo for Cicci-Welliver Racing in 1999 and would continue to for two-and-a-half years, until he and the team parted ways during the 2001 season.
+After parting ways in the middle of the 2001 season, Fedewa made sporadic appearances in the rest of the 2001 and in the 2002 season.
+His best finish in this stretch came at the 2002 Aaron's 312 at Talladega, where he finished in the top-five for the Biagi Brothers 07 Pontiac.